A Lens Made for Street Photography

 Graffiti detail

 The 28mm focal length captures urban context while isolating compelling details.
-The lens handles challenging light remarkably well, maintaining consistent contrast from Kipseli's shadows to Floisvos' bright seaside.
+It held up across both — from Kipseli's shadows to the flat light at the marina.

 Sailing club